gschmutz/event-driven-microservices-workshop/02-working-with-kafka-broker/README.md

   -E                 Do not exit on non fatal error
   -K <delim>         Key delimiter (same format as -D) -c <cnt>           Limit message count
+  -m <seconds>       Metadata (et.al.) request timeout.
+                     This limits how long kafkacat will block while waiting for initial metadata to be retrieved from the Kafka cluster.
+                     It also sets the timeout for the producer's transaction commits, init, aborts, etc.
+                     Default: 5 seconds.
   -F <config-file>   Read configuration properties from file,
                      file format is "property=value".
                      The KAFKACAT_CONFIG=path environment can also be used, but -F takes preceedence.